La Recherche

 Curated by Vittorio Parisi

-Where should we begin in our presentation of La Recherche de l’Œuvre Absolue (The Quest of the Absolute Artwork), CANEMORTO’s first exhibition at the Villa Arson?
+Where to begin our presentation of La Recherche de l’Œuvre Absolue (The Quest of the Absolute Artwork), CANEMORTO’s first exhibition at Villa Arson?

-Probably by the story it tells.
-That of the businessman, banker, commander, and more especially famous occultist who bequeathed his name to the Villa: Pierre-Joseph Arson.
-Before he became first Consul of Nice under the Sardinian restoration, “commander Arson” became known through a strange occurrence: for several years he had paid a substantial annual allowance to the Polish mathematician and philosopher Josef Hoëné-Wroński, who had promised to reveal to him the secrets of the Absolute.
-This is the better known part of the story.
-It is said to have inspired Honoré de Balzac when he wrote La Recherche de l’Absolu (The Quest of the Absolute), whose hero, Balthazar Claës, was supposedly Pierre-Joseph Arson’s literary alter ego.
+Probably with the story it tells.
+That of the businessman, banker, commander and, above all, illustrious occultist who gave his name to the villa: Pierre-Joseph Arson.
+Before becoming First Consul of Nice under the Sardinian restoration, ‘Commander Arson’ had made his mark in another curious way.
+For several years, he paid a substantial annual allowance to the Polish mathematician and philosopher Josef Hoëné-Wroński, who promised to reveal to him the secrets of the Absolute.
+This is the better-known part of the story, said to have inspired Honoré de Balzac to write La Recherche de l’Absolu (The Quest of the Absolute), in which the hero, Balthazar Claës, supposedly serves as Pierre-Joseph Arson’s literary alter ego.

-There is another lesser known, or even hidden story, the details of which CANEMORTO will reveal to us without asking for anything in exchange, apart from an act of faith.
-CANEMORTO are here to unveil the secret of the Absolut Artwork, a work capable of pleasing audiences from the entire world and from every era – a secret that, according to them, only Pierre-Joseph Arson possessed.
-In order to seize it, the artists explored the most obscure corners of the Villa, desecrated graves, and practiced alchemy to its very limits.
+There is another lesser known, perhaps even hidden, story—one whose details CANEMORTO will reveal without asking for anything in return, except an act of faith.
+CANEMORTO are here to unveil the secret of the Absolute Artwork, a work able to captivate audiences from all corners of the world and every era.
+They believe only Pierre-Joseph Arson possessed the secret to its power.
+To lay claim to it, the artists have explored the most obscure corners of the Villa, desecrated graves, and pushed alchemy to its very limits.

-Haters will say this part of the story is false.
-At best, an amusing fan fiction.
-But CANEMORTO have never attached much importance to recognizing the limits between truth and fiction.
-The only thing that matters to them is the will of Txakurra, a dog shaped divinity whose followers they are, the inspiration for all their artistic actions: whether in the street or in the studio, on a wall or on canvas, CANEMORTO’s “trine paintings” are a divine gesture, both ironic and weird, spontaneous and brutal, demanding the greatest devotion and the deepest contemplation.
+Haters will say this part of the story is false, an amusing piece of fan fiction at best.
+But CANEMORTO have never attached much importance to the line between truth and fiction.
+The only thing that matters to them is the will of Txakurra, the dog-shaped divinity they follow and the inspiration behind all their artistic endeavours, whether in the street or the studio, on wall or canvas, CANEMORTO’s “trine paintings” are a divine gesture, both ironic and strange, spontaneous and brutal, demanding the utmost devotion and profound contemplation.

-To narrate La Recherche de l’Œuvre Absolue, CANEMORTO have created an artistic and initiatory journey in two parts: a short film and a cycle of paintings – or better still, a cycle of serigraphic monotypes that can function as paintings – which will shed light on every detail concerning the Villa Arson, a venue abounding in stories and secrets, both luminous and obscure.
+To tell the story of La Recherche de l’Œuvre Absolue, CANEMORTO have created an artistic and initiatory journey in two parts: a short film and a cycle of paintings – or more precisely, a cycle of serigraphic monotypes that also function as paintings – that will illuminate every detail of Villa Arson, a space abounding in stories and secrets, both luminous and dark.

 Vittorio Parisi